Peter230655/pydy/docs/examples/explorer1_anomaly.rst

   system must be constant.
 - For the determination of the reaction forces at the connection points the accelerations are needed.
-As generate_ode_function needs C - contiguous arrays if generator='cython' is used, a bit of care must be taken,
+As generate_ode_function needs C - contiguous arrays if generator='cython' is used, a bit of care must be taken.
+- With ``solve_ivp`` some methods, e.g. Radau, return non C-contiguous arrays.
+  Then rhs_gen cannot be used in solve_ivp directy, but a function must be defined which converts the array accordingly.
 - With PyDy Visualisation the axis of a cylinder is always in the Y direction.
   If this was not considered when setting up the system, it must be corrected when defining the visualization frames - as it is done here.